 CT scans have many benefits that outweigh any small potential risk.
 During a CT scan, you’re briefly exposed to ionizing radiation.
 CT scans use the lowest dose of radiation possible to obtain the needed medical information.
 The low doses of radiation used in CT scans have not been shown to cause long-term harm.
 In addition, Touchstone uses the latest technology and imaging techniques that require less radiation than older machines.

 Once your CT scan is completed, our radiologists will interpret the images and create a diagnostic report for your medical provider.
-Your physician’s office will typically receive the report within 24 hours or less.
+Your physician’s office will typically receive the report a few days after your imaging scan.

 Yes!
 Your medical records are your property.
 Touchstone Medical Imaging provides access to your radiology radiologist reports using an AI technology that provides laymen’s term definitions and medical diagrams to explain medical terminology.
 We recommend reviewing your report, making notes on questions, and speaking with your doctor about your questions and next steps for treatment.